• Skip to main content

 15 Benefits Of Elephants That Make Them Valuable For The Mankind

-Elephants are survivors of forests and many of plants.
+Elephants are survivors of forests and many plants.
 They are very useful to mankind and their surroundings.
-They are mostly found in forests, sanctuaries or zoo.
-Children are fond of kids of huge and powerful elephants.
+They are mostly found in forests, sanctuaries or zoos.
+Children are fond of kids huge and powerful elephants.
 They have been among the oldest animals on the planet Earth.

-Let’s take a deeper look at the importance of big guy.
+Let’s take a deeper look at the importance of the big guy.

 1. Elephants Help Find Water

 During the dry season, elephants use their tusks to dig for water resources underground.
-They dig holes on ground with their tusks and bring water to ground from beneath.
-This not only allows the elephants to survive in dry environments but also help other animals provide water that are also in search of water.
+They dig holes in the ground with their tusks and bring water to the ground from beneath.
+This not only allows the elephants to survive in dry environments but also helps other animals provide water that is also in search of water.

 This way the water resources are found and other animals can survive the dry and hot seasons.
 They are nature helpers!